algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 ## itxn_field f

-- Opcode: 0xb2 {uint8 transaction field index}
+- Encoding: 0xb2 {uint8 transaction field index}
 - Stack: ..., A &rarr; ...
 - set field F of the current inner transaction to A
 - Availability: v5